Using Stories to Inspire Service Projects

 What better way to bridge the gap between the realities of our children’s lives to the experiences of others than through storytelling?
 Everybody and everything has a story.
 Storytelling is an essential piece of what defines and binds us to our humanity.
 It draws on our connections between ourselves and those that might otherwise be felt or defined as OTHER.
 Stories hold power; they aid in the forging of our values and our dreams, as well as shaping our prejudices and our hatreds – all because they tap into our emotions.

-Books can be the first step in raising conscientious children.
+Books focused on Service can be the first step in raising conscientious children.

 This blog post is full of book recommendations!
 First up on the docket, check out If the World Were a Village: A Book About the World’s People to encourage children to look outside of their neighborhoods at the greater world and its diversity, and Because Amelia Smiled to see the way people across the globe are connected.